MichaelSchneeberger/rxbp/README.md

 ### match operator (experimental)

-The `match` operator tries to match two Flowables, otherwise it raises an exception.
+The `match` operator tries to match two `Flowable`, otherwise it raises an exception.
-Two observables match if they have the same base or if there exists a mapping that maps the one base to the base of the other Flowable.
-These mappings are called "selectors", and returned by the `unsafe_subscribe` method of each Flowable.
+Two observables match if they have the same base or if there exists a mapping that maps one base to the base of the other `Flowable`.
+These mappings are called "selectors" and propagated internally when subscribing to a `Flowable`.

 If two Flowables have the same base, they should match in the sense of the `zip` operator, e.g. every pair of elements that get zipped from the two Flowables should belong together.

 ```python
 import rxbp